kubeshop/botkube-docs/docs/usage/event-notifications.md

 The command dropdown is disabled for resource deletion events.
 It uses executor bindings to determine which commands are available for a given resource.

 :::info
-Actionable notifications are only available for the [Slack integration](../installation/slack/index.md) that supports interactive messages.
+Actionable notifications are only available for the [Slack](../installation/slack/index.md) and [Microsoft Teams](../installation/teams/index.md) platforms that supports interactive messages.
 Currently, only a selected list of commands are supported, such as `describe`, `get`, or `logs`.
 :::

 ## Managing notifications